annedadaa/Learning_from_Data/README.md

 ```
 python3 train_predict/LanguageModels.py
 ```
-Because Language Models are trained on GPU, you have to specify CUDA IDs as follows:
+Because Language Models are trained on GPU using pytorch, you have to specify CUDA IDs as follows:
 ```
 CUDA_VISIBLE_DEVICES=1 python3 train_predict/LanguageModels.py
 ```